chronicleprotocol/documentation/docs/Developers/Guides/MorphoMarkets/morphoMarketOneFeed.md

 - The **Chronicle data feed** you want to use (e.g., ETH/USD).
 - The **chain** you are deploying on (e.g., Ethereum mainnet).
+- The **Token Addresses the Market will use**, specific to the chain where the Market will be created (those are needed to configure the base and quote decimals).

 ### What You Will Receive